Take a walk, read a book at Wellfield

 The ongoing program pieces out a children’s book onto stands around the gardens where visitors can walk up and read them as they make their way around the grounds.

-The current book is “Goodbye Autumn, Hello Winter” by Kenard Pak, which is a book about two girls seeing the change of the seasons with nature.
+The current book is “Bloom, Bloom” by April Pulley Sayre which is a book about the spring flowers.

 According to Wellfield Gardens Visitors Cottage Manager Nina Cunningham, the program has been a successful partnership between the library and the gardens.